0xtrr/chief/README.md

 # Chief

-Chief is a write policy plugin for [Strfry](https://github.com/hoytech/strfry) which is a [nostr](https://github.com/nostr-protocol/nostr) relay software.
+Chief is a write policy plugin for [Strfry](https://github.com/hoytech/strfry) (which is a [nostr](https://github.com/nostr-protocol/nostr) relay software).
-It enables relay operators to blacklist or whitelist public keys, event kinds and specific words or sentences.
+It enables relay operators to blacklist or whitelist public keys, event kinds and specific words or sentences using either a JSON file or a postgresql database.

 ## Setup